splynx/docs/files/en/tickets/tickets.md

 **Actions button**
 ![Actions](actions_button.png)

-The button is designed to apply actions for multiple selected tickets, for example to assign tickets to another admin, change priority, group etc. Press *Actions*, in drop-down menu select *Change*, then select necessary option.
+The button is designed to apply actions for multiple selected tickets, for example to assign tickets to another admin, change priority, group etc. Press *Actions*, in drop-down menu select *Change*, then select necessary option. *Close tickets* option is designed to close tickets without notification.

 ![Actions](actions_button1.png)